 Update: I ended up not liking the nursing tanks as they were tight and made me hot while nursing – the CAKE nursing bras are my favorite for during the day because they are like a sports bra and I like these ones for nighttime as they are comfy but add no support so I don’t wear them during the day.
 I ended up wearing these tanks even after baby because they are so comfy, breathable and stretchy.

 (Preferably with buttons for easy breastfeeding access – I’m bringing this pair – seriously so soft!)

 Update: These pjs were one of the best decisions I made!
 They were so comfortable, made me feel at least a little put together and were very easy for breastfeeding.
 Also, they are breathable and light (when you are breastfeeding, your hormones are all over the place and you go from hot to cold in seconds).
 Trust me, I usually just wear a pair of sweats and a t-shirt to bed….not anymore!

 Update: Yep, definitely needed this, maybe would have brought two.

 (If you watch my Instagram stories, you are laughing right now)

 Update: You guys were SO right.
-You definitely need chapstick as the hospital air is so dry.
+You definitely need chapstick or a lip mask as the hospital air is so dry.

 – Comfy socks